Griefed/ServerPackCreator/backend/main/resources/README.md

 5. **Configurable list of directories from your modpack to include in your server pack**
     1. Copying worlds from `saves/world` will result in the world being copied to `server_pack/world`
     2. Specify extra files to include in server pack like follows `source/path/to/file;server_pack/destination_file`
+    3. Exclude files/directories by prefixing an entry with `!` or adding it to `de.griefed.serverpackcreator.configuration.copydirs.exclude=` in `serverpackcreator.properties`
 6. **Generate Forge or Fabric start-scripts in your server pack**
     1. Specify JVM flags / Java Args for your start scripts!
 7. **Include a server-icon.png-file in your server pack**